Gaurav1129/Weather-App/README.md

 ## Weather App
-This is a simple weather app built with React, Vite, and MUI (Material-UI).
+This is a simplified version of weather app built with React, Vite, and MUI (Material-UI).

 ### Technologies used:
-- REACT
+- React
-- VITE
+- Vite
-- MATERIAL-UI
+- Material-UI
-- HTML
+- Html
-- JAVASCRIPT
+- Javascript
-- CSS
+- Css

 ### Author:
 - Gaurav